FredHutch/sc-training/dask/README.md

 Dask is part of the Blaze ecosystem http://blaze.pydata.org/ and supported by https://www.continuum.io/ the makers of Numpy and the Anaconda Python distribution.
+Dask can integrate well with Hadoop Distributions (HDFS access) and tradtional HPC clusters.

 Testing Dask
 ---